theshingstar030818/cardano-sl/docs/exceptions.md

 We should identify the parts of the code that use `ExceptT` in impure or potentially impure code and replace them with exceptions.

+We should identify the parts of the code that use `MonadError` in potentially impure code which can be replaced with simple `Either` and do this replacement.

 We should make sure that no code imports `Control.Exception` or `Control.Monad.Catch`, and use `Control.Exception.Safe` instead.